martinjc/compj-and-dataj-unconf/Readme.md

 "Data Journalism should sound serious and authoritative" - but this is unnecessary!

 Does the form itself force a lack of transparency due to deadlines and formats?

+Editorial decision to report on polling predictions leads to losing the uncertainty and probability issue around polling data.
+Are there better ways to communicate these sorts of things?

+"Attention Economy" - things need to be short and snappy and un-complicated.
+Does this work against a more nuanced telling of data stories?